 The meaning of “cut to the chase” is to get directly to the point, leaving out all of the unnecessary details.

 The Origin Of ‘Cut To The Chase’

-What is the origin of the phrase ‘cut to the chase’?
-It’s believed that this expression comes from silent films of the 1920s.
-Silent films, as the name implies, do not have any sound or spoken dialogue; they’re silent!
+What is the origin of the phrase “cut to the chase”?
+This expression is believed to come from the era of silent films in the 1920s.
+As the name implies, silent films do not have any sound or spoken dialogue; they’re silent!
 The acting was typically done with facial expressions and gestures.
-Often times, these films told of romantic stories that would eventually climax into a chasing sequence.
+These films often told of romantic stories that would eventually climax into a chasing sequence.